thegetty/terracottas/source/views/guide.md

 -   [**71.AD.363** <i></i>{:class="ion-link"}][6816]{:target="blank"}:
-    Head of a woman, wearing a pendant earring in her right ear; Tarentine front mold for a life-size funerary bust, with triangular string-marks on the top and sides; fourth century
+    Head of a woman, wearing a pendant earring in her right ear; Tarentine front mold for a life-size funerary bust, with triangular string marks on the top and sides; fourth century
     <span class="smcaps">BC</span>.
 See <span class="smcaps">Kingsley 1976</span>,
     p.
 8, no. 17, pl.
 17.
 -   [**73.AD.10.C.2.a** <i></i>{:class="ion-link"}][254985]{:target="blank"}